 7: Biathlon: Discover the sport of biathlon!
 Learn biathlon rifle marksmanship at the Olympic Park biathlon range and work on your classic or skate ski technique too.Three clips of ammunition (15 shots) are included in the price and ski equipment rentals are available at the Day Lodge.

-8. Eagle Viewing & Floats: View eagles from Eagle Run Park in Brackendale, take a guided eagle watching float with Squamish Rafting.
+8. Eagle Viewing: View eagles from Eagle Run Park in Brackendale or take a guided eagle watching tour.
 There's nothing like seeing these amazing birds up close and observing them in their natural habitat.